California State Route 34

 State Route 34 (SR 34) is a state highway in the U.S. state of California.
-It runs through Ventura County from Rice Avenue (future State Route 1) in Oxnard to State Route 118 in Somis.
+It runs through Ventura County from Rice Avenue (State Route 1) in Oxnard to State Route 118 in Somis.

 Route description

+Route 34 is defined in section 334, subdivision (a), of the California Streets and Highways Code, and that the highway is from "Rice Avenue in the City of Oxnard to Route 118 near Somis".
+And while control of a former portion of Route 34 has been relinquished by the state to the City of Oxnard, subdivision (b) further mandates that the city must still "maintain within its jurisdiction signs directing motorists to the continuation of Route 34".